Table of Contents

 Non-Economic Damages

-Colorado caps non-economic damages in wrongful death cases.
-As of January 1, 2025, under House Bill 24-1472, the cap for non-economic damages in wrongful death cases was raised to $2,125,000 (up from the previous cap of $679,990).
-This cap will be adjusted for inflation beginning in 2028 on a biennial basis.
-For medical malpractice wrongful death cases, separate and lower caps apply—$810,000 in 2026, incrementally increasing to $1,575,000 by 2029.
+Colorado caps non-economic damages in wrongful death cases to protect predictability in settlements while ensuring fair compensation for grieving families.
+As of January 1, 2025, under House Bill 24-1472, the non-economic damages cap in wrongful death cases was raised to $2,125,000, a significant increase from the previous cap of $679,990, as established under C.R.S. § 13-21-203.
+This cap will be adjusted for inflation beginning in 2028 on a biennial basis to account for changing economic conditions.
+Medical malpractice wrongful death cases operate under separate and lower statutory caps—$810,000 in 2026, with incremental increases reaching $1,575,000 by 2029.
+Importantly, Colorado's Wrongful Death Act, codified in C.R.S. § 13-21-201, governs these claims and provides a two-year statute of limitations from the date of death to file suit, making timely legal consultation essential for families seeking damages.

 Punitive Damages